 \subsubsection{Elitism}

-A process of elitism was introduced after both the natural selection and mutations.
-This ensures the survival of the best individual so that a better solution is never lost.
-After the natural selection operator, if the previously best individual has not been selected, it was copied to the IG instead of an individual randomly picked.
-After mutation, if the previously best individual has mutated and if its new version has a lower performance score than the original, the latter was also reinserted in the IG instead of an individual randomly chosen.
+The process of elitism is introduced after both natural selection and mutations.
+This ensures the survival of the best individual, so that a superior solution is never lost.
+After the natural selection operation, if the previous best individual has not been selected, then it is copied to the IG in place of a randomly selected individual.
+After mutation, if the previous best individual has mutated and its new version has a lower performance score than the original, then the original is also reinserted in the IG in place of a randomly selected individual.

 \subsubsection{Ending the optimization}

-The convergence check determines whether the solution is acceptable and if the algorithm may stop.
-The optimization was here stopped if the best individual did not change for $x$ generations.
-This value should not be too low to allow the algorithm to escape from a local optima, and because the rate of improvement decreases with the progression of the optimization.
-It is thus common that the best individual does not evolve over several generations when getting closer to the global solution.
-A value of $x=20$ generations was chosen.
+The convergence check determines whether the solution is acceptable, and if the algorithm may stop.
+Here, the optimization is stopped if the best individual does not change for $x$ generations.
+This value should not be too low, in order to allow the algorithm to escape from local optima, and because the rate of improvement decreases with the progression of the optimization.
+Thus, it is common that the best individual does not evolve over several generations when getting closer to the global solution.
+A value of $x=20$ generations is chosen.

 \subsection{Implementation and constraints}

-GAs are very computationally intensive because they require many evaluations of the objective function.
-These assessments are take some time (couple of seconds) in this application, as they require calculating and assessing a prediction for every day of the calibration period, thus over several decades.
-In order to reduce the computation time, the performance score of an individual who had previously been evaluated, and that had not changed, was preserved.
-Thus, the score of each individual living in the selection was kept until it mutated.
+GAs are computationally very intensive because they require many evaluations of the objective function.
+These assessments require some time (a couple of seconds each) in this application, as they require the calculation and assessment of a prediction for every day of the calibration period, which spans several decades.
+In order to reduce the computation time, the performance score of an individual, who has previously been evaluated and has not changed, is preserved.
+Thus, the score of each individual living in the selection is preserved until it mutates.

-As the calculation of the objective function of each member of the population of a generation is completely independent, they were processed in parallel on different cpus.
-In order to perform optimizations for multiple time series, the use of a cluster is a necessity.
+Because the calculation of the objective function for each member of the population of a generation is completely independent, they are processed in parallel on different CPUs.
+In order to perform optimizations for multiple time series, the use of a cluster is necessary.

-Some constraints need to be taken into account.
-For example, when a crossover or a mutation operation results in a parameter value standing out of the authorized bounds, it has to be brought back within the limits.
+Some constraints must be taken into account.
+For example, when a crossover or mutation operation results in a parameter value that is outside of the authorized bounds, this must be brought back within the limits.
 Moreover, the parameters are of different types: continuous, discrete, or categorical (e.g., the selection of the meteorological variable).
-New values resulting from the optimizer need to respect the type of data they represent.
-Other constraints exist in between the parameters, e.g., the temporal windows of the relative humidity and the precipitable water predictors have to match when processing the moisture index.
+New values resulting from the optimizer need to respect the type of data that they represent.
+Other constraints exist between the parameters, e.g., the temporal windows of the relative humidity and the precipitable water predictors must match when processing the moisture index.

 \section{Assessment process and results}